Carlos-Quarterman/Java-Portfolio-/README.md

-# Java-Portfolio
-Java Portfolio
+# Java Portfolio

-1) Program#1(Part1a)…………………………...………....Book 10
+This repository contains a collection of Java programs showcasing various functionalities and concepts.

+## Program#1 (Part1a) - Book 10

-* The purpose of this program is menu driven and to calculate the simple interest, volume of a cube, area of a circle, and the volume of a cone.
+- **Description**: Menu-driven program that calculates simple interest, volume of a cube, area of a circle, and the volume of a cone.

-__1.A) (Part1b)…………………………………………….…….Book_1
+## Program#1 (Part1b) - Book 1

-* The purpose of this program is to calculate the simple interest, area of a circle, volume of a cone, volume of a cube.
+- **Description**: Program to calculate simple interest, area of a circle, volume of a cone, and volume of a cube.

-2) Program#2………………………………………...………Book1
+## Program#2 - Book 1

-* The purpose of this program is to calculate amount a customer should be charged at The Maripot Carpet store.
+- **Description**: Calculates the amount a customer should be charged at The Maripot Carpet store.

-3) Program#3……………………...…………………………Book2
+## Program#3 - Book 2

-* The purpose of this program is to produce customers’ bills at the Caswell Catering and Convention Service.
+- **Description**: Produces customers’ bills at the Caswell Catering and Convention Service.

-4) Program#4………………………………………….....…Book22
+## Program#4 - Book 22

-* The purpose of this program is menu driven, read from a data file, JOption-Pane and to produce customers’ bills at the Caswell Catering and Convention Service.
+- **Description**: Menu-driven program that reads from a data file, uses JOption-Pane, and produces customers’ bills at the Caswell Catering and Convention Service.

-5) Program#5………………………………………………...Book3
+## Program#5 - Book 3

-* The purpose of this program is to print a monthly sales chart for the Child-Growth Encyclopedia Company.
+- **Description**: Prints a monthly sales chart for the Child-Growth Encyclopedia Company.

-6) Program#6……………………………………………...…Book4
+## Program#6 - Book 4

-* The purpose of this program is to assign letter grades (A, B, C, D, F) to students calculate the average, min and max grades.
-Also, read from a data file.
+- **Description**: Assigns letter grades (A, B, C, D, F) to students, calculates the average, min, and max grades.
+Also, reads from a data file (prog6data.txt).
-* Reading from prog6data.txt file.

-7) Program#7………………………………………………...Book5
+## Program#7 - Book 5

-* The purpose of this program is to calculate the overtime pay of the Payroll Company and display all employees from reading from a data file.
+- **Description**: Calculates the overtime pay of the Payroll Company and displays all employees, reading from a data file (prog7data.txt).
-* Reading from prog7data.txt file.

-8) Program#8………………………………………………...Book6
+## Program#8 - Book 6

-* The purpose of this program is to calculate the overtime pay of the Payroll Company and display a individual employees from reading from a data file.
+- **Description**: Calculates the overtime pay of the Payroll Company and displays individual employees, reading from a data file.

-9) Program#9……………………………………………...…Book7
+## Program#9 - Book 7

-* The purpose of this program is to calculate monthly payment, print information, and print Amortization table.
+- **Description**: Calculates monthly payment, prints information, and generates an Amortization table.

-10) Program#10…………………………………………….....Book8
+## Program#10 - Book 8

-* The purpose of this program is to design and implement a Roman Numeral Calculator.
+- **Description**: Designs and implements a Roman Numeral Calculator.